A discrete approach to Rough Parabolic Equations: Introduction

 The present paper is a contribution to this global project.
 It aims at providing, in a concise and self-contained formulation, the analysis of the following rough evolution equation:

 where $A$ is a rather general elliptic operator on a bounded domain $\co$ of $\R^n$ (see Assumptions (A1)-(A2)), $f_i(\vp)(\xi):=f_i(\vp(\xi))$ and $x$ generates a $m$-dimensional $2$-rough path (see Assumption (X)$_\ga$).
-Although the global form of (\ref{eq-intro}) is quite similar to the equation treated in \cite{RHE}, several differences and notable improvements easily justify the interest of the study we suggest here, as the three main theorems \ref{theo-exi}-\ref{theo-conti} will point it out: \begin{list}{\labelitemi}{\leftmargin=1em\itemsep=0.5em} \item[(i)] The equation is here analysed on a compact domain $\co$ of $\R^n$.
+Although the global form of (\ref{eq-intro}) is quite similar to the equation treated in \cite{RHE}, several differences and notable improvements justify the interest of our study: \begin{list}{\labelitemi}{\leftmargin=1em\itemsep=0.5em} \item[(i)] The equation is here analysed on a compact domain $\co$ of $\R^n$.
 This allows to simplify the conditions relative to the vector field $f_i$, which reduce to the classical assumptions of rough paths theory, ie $k$-times differentiable ($k \in \N^\ast$) with bounded derivatives (see Assumption (F)$_k$). \item[(ii)] The conditions on $p$ are less stringent than in \cite{RHE}, where $p$ has to be taken very large.
-It will here be possible to show the existence and uniqueness of a solution in $L^p(\co)$ (for a regular enough initial condition $\psi$) as soon as $p>n$.
+It will here be possible to show the existence and uniqueness of a solution in $L^p(\co)$ (for a smooth enough initial condition $\psi$) as soon as $p>n$ (see Theorem \ref{theo-uni}).
 In particular, we can go back to the Hilbert framework of \cite{GT} for the one-dimensional equation ($n=1,p=2$). \item[(iii)] Last but not least, the arguments we are about to use lead to the existence of a \emph{global} solution for (\ref{eq-intro}), defined on any time interval $[0,T]$.
-We recall that only a local solution is obtained in \cite{RHE}, on a time interval that depends on the data of the problem, namely $x$, $f$ and $\psi$. \end{list}
+This is is a breakthrough with respect to \cite{GT,RHE}, where only local solutions are obtained, on a time interval that depends on the data of the problem, namely $x$, $f$ and $\psi$. \end{list}

 \